nielsmanders/nm-icons/README.md

 ## Compatibility

-#### Version 1.0.0
+#### Version 1.1.0

-The SVG icons are of coarse compatible on all platforms.
+All 940+ SVG icons are of course compatible on all platforms.
 Currently working on a version 2.0.0 with even more icons and maybe a website to view them all.

 ## Changelog